fourcodes-org/proof-of-concepts/squid/three-layer-squid-configuration.md

 |squid-proxy-2|172.25.5.149|172.25.5.144/29 |
 |squid-proxy-3|172.24.131.149|172.24.131.144/29 |

-Traffic from the app instance is routed through squid-proxy-1, which is routed through squid-proxy-2, which is routed through squid-proxy-3.
+Traffic from the `app instance` is routed through `squid-proxy-1`, which is routed through `squid-proxy-2`, which is routed through `squid-proxy-3`.

 _squid-proxy-1 configuration_